nicobrevin/jruby-jsvc/README.markdown

 ## How to create a jruby-jsvc daemon

-These instructions are aimed at someone using a debian based system, although you can use jruby-jsvc with any *nix that can run jsvc.
+These instructions are aimed at someone using a debian based system, although you can use jruby-jsvc with any *nix that can run jsvc, you just need to delve a bit deeper.

+There is a working example that can be installed as a debian package.
+It is very simple, but should give you a complete guide to how to deploy apps on to debian with jruby-jsvc.

 1. Install jsvc.
 Your system may come with it, or you may have to build it yourself from http://commons.apache.org/daemon/.
 It isn't the most difficult